DHI/terracotta/README.md

 - Nearest neighbor resampling must be used
 - Labels must be mapped to colors consistently

-So far, Terracotta is agnostic of categories and labels, but the API is flexible enough to give you the tools to build your own system.
+Terracotta does not know categories and labels, but the API is flexible enough to give you the tools to build your own system and do the interpretation in the frontend.
 Categorical data can be served by following these steps:

 #### During ingestion